 To Convey the Expectation of Action – The class should clearly understand, as the year progresses, which the Leadership Institute’s expectation of them is that they will individually seek out opportunities to become actively involved – that they will do something with the information being provided to them.
 Each session shall incorporate some reinforcement of this message.
 To open the minds of each participant to the perspectives that surround each issue and, through experimental learning activities relating to the topic and the capacity for the day and through thoughtful consideration of these perspectives, enable participants to become more active leaders in the community.

 Robert L. Whitman was born, reared and educated in LaRue, Ohio.
-Presently he is the Director of Chamber Programs and membership of the Union County Chamber of Commerce in Marysville, Ohio.
+Bob is the past Director of Chamber Programs and Membership of the Union County Chamber of Commerce in Marysville, Ohio.

 A retired school superintendent of 24 years, Dr. Whitman received his B.S. and M.A. degrees from the Ohio State University and his Ph.D. from Pennsylvania State University.